medmen/dokuwiki-plugin-foldablelist/README.md

 # dokuwiki-plugin-foldablelist
-plugin that makes an unordered list invisible after n items
+plugin that makes an unordered or ordered list invisible after n items

 ## how to use?
-simply wrap an unordered list into the tags
+simply wrap the list into the tags

 ```
 <foldablelist>